 The new initiative hopes to create wellness ambassadors within each Greek organization, as well as other student groups, who are well informed about campus wellness efforts and can act as connectors.

-The new Skorton Center for Health Initiatives, created in 2015, and the expanded Gannett Health Sevices building, both offer a big boost to the effort, Khalaf said, because they put health and wellness at the center of Cornell’s mission.
+The new Skorton Center for Health Initiatives, created in 2015, and the expanded Cornell Health building, both offer a big boost to the effort, Khalaf said, because they put health and wellness at the center of Cornell’s mission.

 Majoring in biology and society with a minor in inequality studies, Khalaf says she imagines herself working in health care, but she also says a dream job would be working with the Posse Foundation.
 She ran a summer workshop for new Posse members back in Chicago after her freshman year to tell them more about college life.
 And she clearly relishes her role as a resident assistant.